Consistent text-to-image generation via scene de-contextualization: Scene Contextualization

 \begin{corollary} $\mathcal H_{\mathrm{id}}$ is the subspace spanned by the ID embedding $\mathcal Z_{\mathrm{id}}$; $U$ is an orthonormal basis of $\mathcal H_{\mathrm{id}}$, i.e., $U = \mathrm{orth}(\mathcal Z_{\mathrm{id}})$, where $\mathrm{orth}(\cdot)$ specifies an orthogonalization operation.
 Writing the projector onto the ID subspace as $\Pi_{\mathrm{id}} = U U^\top$, we have

 \end{corollary}

-\changed{ In Corollary~\ref{theo:coro2}, the term $\sigma_{\cap}$ measures the energy shared between ID ($U$) and scene ($\mathcal{Z}_{\mathrm{sc}}^{k}$) subspaces, while $\sigma_{\perp}$ denotes the energy of ID projected into the scene-specific subspace.
+\changed{ In Corollary~\ref{theo:coro2}, $\sigma_{\cap}$ measures the energy shared between ID ($U$) and scene ($\mathcal{Z}_{\mathrm{sc}}^{k}$) subspaces, while $\sigma_{\perp}$ denotes the energy of ID projected into the scene-specific subspace.
 We consider that the majority of scene-ID interaction takes place via $\sigma_{\cap}$, whilst $\sigma_{\perp}$ allows for holistic coherence.
-Thus, we only need to minimize $\sigma_{\cap}$. }
+Thus, we only need to minimize $\sigma_{\cap}$.
+This decomposition further reveals a balance between lowering scene–ID interaction and maintaining coherence, indicating an inherent disentanglement–coherence trade-off. }